PhilChodrow/PIC16B/syllabus.md

 ## Examples

 Erin works hard on Blog Post 3, and submits it ahead of the deadline on Friday.
 They meet almost all the specs, but they didn't completely solve the very last part of the problem.
-The following Tuesday, they receives their first assessment: <span style="color: gold;"><i class="fas fa-arrow-alt-circle-up"></i></span> **In Progress**.
-This assessment reflects that they clearly put effort into the entire assignment and met the vast majority of specs.
+The following Tuesday, they receive their first assessment: <span style="color: gold;"><i class="fas fa-arrow-alt-circle-up"></i></span> **In Progress**.
+This assessment reflects that they clearly put effort into the entire assignment and met the majority of specs.
 They also receive feedback on what revisions are necessary.
-They successfully incorporates these revisions, and turns in a revised version within a week (i.e. by next Tuesday).
+They successfully incorporate these revisions, and turn in a revised version within a week of receiving their assessment (i.e. by the next Tuesday).
 Their revised blog post is fully up to spec, and their revised assessment is <span style="color: green;"><i class="fas fa-check-circle"></i></span> **Complete**.
 They receive full credit (10 points) for the assignment.

 Zenith had a really rough week, and wasn't really able to put enough effort into Blog Post 3.
 By the time she turns it in on Friday, her assignment is below spec in several ways and is not written in a tutorial format.
 Because she didn't not put sufficient effort into her assignment by the deadline, the assessment she receives on Tuesday is <span style="color: gold;"><i class="far fa-arrow-alt-circle-up"></i></span> **In Progress (Late)**.
 She can now decide whether she wants to bring it up to spec in order to get a <span style="color: green;"><i class="far fa-check-circle"></i></span> **Complete (Late)** for half credit (5 points) or whether her time would be better spent focusing on the next assignment.